moveit/moveit.ros.org/documentation/applications/index.markdown

 ## MoveIt Example Apps

 Some advanced MoveIt applications with full robotic setups can be found in [moveit_example_apps](https://github.com/ros-planning/moveit_example_apps).
-If you have an awesome application using MoveIt, and you would like to share it with others, you can consider contribute it to this project appending a detailed tutorial explaining how to build and launch the application.
+If you have an awesome application using MoveIt, and you would like to share it with others, consider contributing it to this project with a tutorial detailing how to build and launch your application.

 ## Other Application Resources

-If you have a large open source project using MoveIt, you can consider share the project links here:
+If you have a large open source project using MoveIt, you can share the project links here:

 - [Team O2AS at the World Robot Summit Assembly Challenge 2018](https://github.com/o2as/ur-o2as/).
 3-arm robot workcell performing assembly tasks with a custom gripper.
 Used MoveIt for parametrized motions, includes a custom assembly generator.
 - [Team NAIST-Panasonic at the Amazon Robotics Challenge 2017](https://github.com/warehouse-picking-automation-challenges/team_naist_panasonic).
 Single robot arm performing pick-and-place with recognition.
 Used MoveIt for motion primitives and kinematic checks and the robot's internal IK for linear motions.